dvn/dvn-sourceforge2github/dvn-dev-on-github/quickstart/index.md

 ## Clone the repo

-In NetBeans, click Team, then Git, then Clone.
+In NetBeans 7.2, click Team, then Git, then Clone.

 ### Remote Repository